spotlightpa/poor-richard/content/news/2022-09-15-SPLCOVERAGEGUIDE.md

 There are three aspects to our effort to empower voters: The first is to provide trusted information about where candidates stand on the issues.
 The second is to explain how elections in Pennsylvania are run, how to properly cast a ballot, and how to get involved in the process.
 And the third is to educate voters on how they can protect themselves against misinformation and other purposeful efforts to peddle falsehoods or sow confusion.

 We will publish guides on how to research candidates, how to become a poll worker, and how to vote, whether you choose to do it by mail or in person.
-All of this coverage — plus key dates, sample ballots, and more — will be available as part of a new Spotlight PA Election Center website that we’ll be unveiling in the coming days.
+All of this coverage — plus key dates, sample ballots, and more — is available as part of a new <a href="https://www.spotlightpa.org/elections" target="_blank">Spotlight PA Election Center website</a>.

 After the last presidential election and in the years since, Pennsylvania’s voting process — in particular, its mail voting law — has come under intense scrutiny and attack by Republicans, some of whom have advanced false or misleading claims put forth by former President Donald Trump.
 Our coverage will seek to help readers parse the noise from the facts.